wilmix8/JAVA73.0/README.md

 A)  A  Java7.0 code  may  be  medium  since  it  is  focused  for  webapplication / Remotewebapplication

-b)  Mostly  follow  Javac <filename.web>  to  write  a   short  code..
+b)  Mostly  follow  javac <filename.web>  to  write  a   short  code..

 c)  Involve  in  writing  your  own logic  for   for loop..

-d) Test  using  Java7Shell prompt.
+d) Test  the  Java7.0 program using  Java7Shell prompt.

-e) Use  Java7.0  libraries...
+e)Mostly  Use  Java7.0  libraries...

 f)  Try  to  write  a  Core Java  logic  and  convert  to  .dll package and  use  it  in   javac <filenam.web> program. so  that  your code  will be  minimised  as  10 or  2  lines..

+g)  Also  construct  your  user defined  libraries (.dll) and  use it in  OakJava7(filename.web)